littlebizzy/disable-embeds/readme.txt

 #### Plugin Features ####

 * Settings Page: No
-* PRO Version Available: No
+* Premium Version Available: No
-* Includes Media: No
+* Includes Media (Images, Icons, Etc): No
 * Includes CSS: No
-* Database Storage: No
+* Database Storage: Yes
   * Transients: No
+  * Options: Yes
-  * Options: No
+  * Creates New Tables: No
-* Database Queries: No
+* Database Queries: Backend Only
-* Must-Use Support: Yes
+* Must-Use Support: Yes (Use With [Autoloader](https://github.com/littlebizzy/autoloader))
 * Multisite Support: No
-* Uninstalls Data: No
+* Uninstalls Data: Yes

+#### WP Admin Notices ####

+This plugin generates multiple [Admin Notices](https://codex.wordpress.org/Plugin_API/Action_Reference/admin_notices) in the WP Admin dashboard.
+The first is a notice that fires during plugin activation which recommends several related free plugins that we believe will enhance this plugin's features; this notice will re-appear approximately once every 5 months as our code and recommendations evolve.
+The second is a notice that fires a few days after plugin activation which asks for a 5-star rating of this plugin on its WordPress.org profile page.
+This notice will re-appear approximately once every 8 months.
+These notices can be dismissed by clicking the (x) symbol in the upper right of the notice box.
+These notices may confuse certain users, but are appreciated by the majority of our userbase, who understand that these notices support our free contributions to the WordPress community.
+If you feel that these notices are too "annoying" than we encourage you to consider one or more of our upcoming premium plugins that combine several free plugin features into a single control panel.
+Another alternative would be to develop your own plugins for WordPress, if you feel that supporting free plugin authors is not something that interests you.

 #### Code Inspiration ####